 Obesity is a major global health concern and emerging data supports a role for environmental pollutants in the pathogenesis of obesity and its comorbidities (2, 7, 9, 10, 12, 21, 22, 43).
 Gestational and early-life exposure to combustion-derived particulate matter (PM) has been associated with an increased risk of obesity in humans (9, 12, 17, 21, 22).
 This association is supported by data obtained from animal studies, where the offspring of pregnant mice, which have been exposed to diesel exhaust in utero, are predisposed to weight gain as adults (6).
 Furthermore, several studies have linked the exposure to combustion-derived PM to impaired metabolic health in humans (2, 7, 10, 43) and animals (27, 28, 41, 52, 53).
 Specifically, cross-sectional studies of human subjects who are chronically exposed to combustion derived PM have shown associations with type 2 diabetes and cardiovascular disease (2, 7, 43), whereas murine models of chronic PM exposure indicate that pollutants lead to elevated adipose tissue inflammation and insulin resistance (28, 41, 52).
 Relatively stable radicals with half-lives of ~21 days exist on the surface of airborne PM (13, 15, 29) and these are referred to as Environmentally Persistent Free Radicals (EPFR’s).

 From a mechanistic stand point, exactly how environmental pollutants result in obesity and other metabolic abnormalities is currently unknown.
 However, mitochondrial deficiencies and structural abnormalities have been observed in adipose tissue (52, 53), vascular tissue (50) and cardiac muscle (26) following exposure to combustion derived pollutants that should contain EPFR’s.
 Mitochondria are responsible for oxidative cellular energy production, endogenous reactive oxygen species production and are an essential component of the antioxidant defense system (REF).
 Thus, defects in mitochondrial metabolism, particularly in the context of obesity, are likely to have profound effects on energy homeostasis and other metabolic pathways.
-The importance of skeletal muscle mitochondrial metabolism for maintaining metabolic health is becoming well recognized (20, 35, 39) with deficits in muscle quality and function, particularly during early development (8), being closely linked to later life metabolic disturbances such as impaired growth or insulin resistance (35).
+The importance of skeletal muscle mitochondrial metabolism for maintaining metabolic health is becoming well recognized (20, 35, 39) with deficits in muscle quality and function, particularly during early development (8), being closely linked to later life metabolic disturbances such as impaired growth or insulin resistance (35)(REF).
 However, the effects of in utero exposure to EPFR’s on skeletal muscle mitochondrial quality remains to be determined.
 In this study, we investigated the effects of in utero exposure to EPFR’s on growth, metabolism, energy utilization and skeletal muscle mitochondria in a mouse model of diet-induced obesity.
 We hypothesized that gestational exposure to EPFR’s reduces energy expenditure and results in mitochondrial impairments in the skeletal muscle.

 Methods and Materials